 Ten percent, give or take

-In previous articles, we have touched upon tag-along and drag-along rights i.e. the right within a shareholders’ agreement or articles to force a minority shareholder to sell their shares to a third party as part of a sale, or the right for a minority shareholder to come along for the ride.
-The keen-eyed among you will have seen that the percentage to which I referred in that article was 15%.
+We have touched upon tag-along and drag-along rights i.e. the right within a shareholders’ agreement or articles to force a minority shareholder to sell their shares to a third party as part of a sale, or the right for a minority shareholder to come along for the ride.

 There are actually provisions within the Companies Act 2006 which could be described as statutory drag-drag along, or “squeeze-out” (sections 979 to 982), and also statutory tag-along, or “sell-out” (sections 983 to 985), but only where the relevant minority shareholder(s) hold 10% or less.